ntcaoan/ntcaoan/README.md

 # Hello, Github!
 I'm Anna🧍🏻‍♀️

-I have some interest in software development, game development, project/product management, UI/UX design, and SAP system administration ( ͡° ͜ʖ ͡°)
+I have some interest in software development, game development, project/product management, UI/UX design, and SAP system administration

 ```csharp
 if (you.haveIdeas())